-ZIO-101, or darinaparsin (ZinaparTM), is an anti-mitochondrial (organic arsenic) compound covered by issued patents and pending patent applications in the U.S. and in foreign countries.
-A form of commercially available inorganic arsenic (arsenic trioxide [Trisenox ®]; "ATO") has been approved in the United States, the European Union and Japan for the treatment of acute promyelocytic leukemia ("APL"), a precancerous condition.
+ZIO-101 or darinaparsin (ZinaparTM) is an anti-mitochondrial (organic arsenic) compound covered by issued patents and pending patent applications in the U.S. and in foreign countries.
+A form of commercially available inorganic arsenic (arsenic trioxide [Trisenox ®] or "ATO") has been approved in the United States and the European Union and Japan for the treatment of acute promyelocytic leukemia, a precancerous condition.
 In the United States, ATO is on the compendia listing for the therapy of multiple myeloma, and has been studied for the treatment of various other cancers.
 Nevertheless, ATO has been shown to be toxic to the heart, liver, and brain, which limits its use as an anti-cancer agent.
 ATO carries a "black box" warning for ECG abnormalities since arsenic trioxide has been shown to cause QT interval prolongation and complete atrioventricular block.
 QT prolongation can lead to a torsade de pointes-type ventricular arrhythmia, which can be fatal.
 Inorganic arsenic has also been shown to cause cancer of the skin and lung in humans.
 The toxicity of arsenic is generally correlated to its accumulation in organs and tissues.
-Our preclinical and clinical studies to date have demonstrated that darinaparsin is considerably less toxic than inorganic arsenic, particularly with regard to cardiac toxicity.
+Our preclinical and clinical studies to date have demonstrated that darinaparsin is considerably less toxic than ATO, particularly with regard to cardiac toxicity.
 In vitro testing of darinaparsin using the National Cancer Institute's human cancer cell panel demonstrated activity against a series of tumor cell lines including lung, colon, brain, melanoma, ovarian, and kidney cancer.
 Moderate activity was shown against breast and prostate cancer tumor cell lines.
 In addition to solid tumors, in vitro testing in both the National Cancer Institute's cancer cell panel and in vivo testing in a leukemia animal model demonstrated substantial activity against hematological cancers (cancers of the blood and blood-forming tissues) such as leukemia, lymphoma, myelodysplastic syndromes, and multiple myeloma.
 Results indicate significant activity against the HuT 78 cutaneous T-cell lymphoma, the NK-G2MI natural killer-cell NHL, KARPAS-299 T-cell NHL, SU-DHL-8 B-cell NHL, SU-DHL-10 B-cell NHL and SU-DHL-16 B-cell NHL cell lines.
 Preclinical studies have also established anti-angiogenic properties of darinaparsin and provided support for the development of an oral capsule form of the drug, and established synergy of darinaparsin in combination with other approved anti-cancer agents.

 Phase I testing of the intravenous (IV) form of darinaparsin in solid tumors and hematological cancers has been completed.
-The Company reported clinical activity and, importantly, a safety profile from these studies as predicted by preclinical results.
-The Company subsequently completed Phase II studies in advanced myeloma and primary liver cancer and is nearing completion of a Phase II study in certain other hematological cancers.
-In addition, the Company is completing two Phase I studies with an oral capsule form of darinaparsin.
-At the May 2009 annual meeting of the American Society of Clinical Oncology ("ASCO"), the Company reported favorable results from the trial with IV-administered darinaparsin in lymphoma, particularly peripheral T-cell lymphoma ("PTCL").
+We reported clinical activity and, importantly, a safety profile from these studies as predicted by preclinical results.
+We subsequently completed Phase II studies in advanced myeloma and primary liver cancer and are nearing completion of a Phase II study in certain other hematological cancers.
+In addition, we are completing two Phase I studies with an oral capsule form of darinaparsin.
+At the May 2009 annual meeting of the American Society of Clinical Oncology, we reported favorable results from the trial with IV-administered darinaparsin in lymphoma, particularly peripheral T-cell lymphoma.
 In the ongoing Phase I trials, also reported at the ASCO annual meeting, preliminary data primarily in solid tumors indicate the oral form is active and well tolerated.
-The Company is presently initiating data collection for completing the IV Phase II trial with intention of meeting with the U.S. Food and Drug Administration ("FDA") to progress the IV program into a potentially pivotal trial in PTCL as early as the first half of 2010.
-The Company intends to fund that program using additional sources of financing that may include funds that could be received from potential partnering arrangements.
-We expect that the oral Phase I program will continue its ongoing clinical trials to completion with establishment of a maximum tolerated dose ("MTD").
+We are completing data collection from the IV Phase II trial to address a registration and other trials with the U.S. Food and Drug Administration.
+The oral Phase I program will be progressed to establish a dose for further clinical testing.